marcelgoh/misc-programs/c/data_structures/readme.md

 Some abstract data structures implemented in C. Currently contains:
 + Singly-linked list
 + Queue
++ Stack

-To use these data types, change the code in `main.c` and compile using `make`:
+To use these data types, change the code in `src/main.c` and compile using `make`:
 ```
 $ make
 $ ./main